 The influence of Baux Art is significant in the interiors of the Centennial Hall of the edifice.
 Sufficient to host over 800 people at once, the Tasmanian blackwood, stained window glass, ornate ceiling with marble pillars, the Sydney Townhall flashes the magnificence of Australian heritage.

 Featured in the Netflix show The Crown, Balmoral Castle is a significant destination that hosts the royal family members of England.
-Built-in the reign of Queen Victoria, architect John, and William Smith designed the Scottish residence themed on Gothic Revival in 1856.
+Built-in the reign of Queen Victoria, architects John, and William Smith designed the Scottish residence themed in the Gothic Revival in 1856.

 The principal material is granite pushed with flora grounds across the 50,000-acre property.
 Depicting the living days of Queen Victoria, the rooms of Balmoral represent the early lives of the royal family with illustrations.
 The walls of the castle are painted in patterns of tartans and chintzes.
 Fire Screens, etched wooden cabinets, floral fabrics, and sufficient candelabra primarily adds to the Victorian theme of the castle.

 10. St Peter’s Cathedral, Adelaide, South Australia | Victorian Era buildings

 Keeping the essence of the Victorian-era beaming, St. Peter’s Cathedral revives the Gothic architecture in Australia.
 Architect Bishop Short laid the foundation of the cathedral in 1869 that took 40 years to complete.
 The main skin of the structure is of ashlar sandstone and limestone.

 Flaunting the Neo – Goth style, the form rests on arches with stained glass windows inviting dramatic light in the interiors.
 The spires and the towers featured in the cathedral signify the influence of Queen Victoria in Australia.

 11. Osborne House, London | Victorian Era buildings